Nitheeswaran-E/Vserve/Readme.md

 # HR Policy Chatbot

-An intelligent chatbot that responds to employee queries about HR policies using LangChain's pandas query engine with Azure OpenAI integration.
+An intelligent chatbot that responds to employee queries about HR policies using LangChain's pandas query engine with open source model integration.

 ##Demo Video(Code working)